-Fifth grade students, who model high expectations and citizenship qualities, are recommended by their teachers to participate as deputies starting at 7:00 a.m.
+Fifth grade students, who model high expectations and the attributes of the IB Learner Profile consistently, are recommended by their teachers to participate as deputies starting at 7:00 a.m.
 These students help with traffic control inside the school.
-Our deputies serve a valuable service to parents and students, especially when they help students find their place in the mornings.
+Our student monitors serve a valuable service to parents and students, especially when they help students find their place in the mornings.